Bishop Kelly High School

 Bishop Kelly High School is a private Roman Catholic secondary school in Boise, Idaho, operated by the Diocese of Boise.
-One of two Catholic high school in the state of Idaho, its school colors are black and gold and the mascot is a knight.
+One of two Catholic high schools in the state of Idaho, its school colors are black and gold and the mascot is a knight.

 History

 Bishop Kelly High School was established in the fall of 1964, succeeding St. Teresa's Academy, which had closed that spring.

 St. Teresa's Academy was Boise's first high school, private or public, established in 1890 by the Sisters of the Holy Cross as a high school and boarding school for young women.
 Later, St. Joseph's School was built to offer Catholic education to the young men of the area, with an elementary school occupying the lower level and a high school on the upper floor.

 In 1933, the two high schools joined to form the co-educational St. Teresa's Academy, which educated both Catholic and non-Catholic students until its closure in 1964.
 Boise's public high school was established in 1902.